 On the furthest edge of the province is the BC mountain town of Fernie.
 Pretty much on the border of BC and Alberta, Fernie is another mountain town which super cute boutiques and great hiking, biking and skiing opportunities.

-You can see Fernie mountain resort(?) from the town as well as the Three Sisters mountain range which offers excellent overnight hiking opportunities.
+You can see Fernie Alpine Resort from the town as well as the Three Sisters mountain range which offers excellent overnight hiking opportunities.
 In the winter the town is full of skiers and mountain boarders who turn into bikers come summer.

-We had a great Chinese dinner at the Old Elevator Restaurant, breakfast bagels from Big Bang Bagels and coffee from Rooftop Coffee We also took a fun walk out to Fernie Falls to stretch the legs after all the driving on our road trip.
+We had a great Chinese dinner at the Old Elevator Restaurant, breakfast bagels from Big Bang Bagels and coffee from Rooftop Coffee We also took a fun walk out to Fairy Creek Falls to stretch the legs after all the driving on our road trip.

 Final thoughts on the best mountain towns in BC